-• When the sticks are not in use (such as during transportation and temporary aircraft standby), we recommend that you remove and store them on the metal handle.
-This can prevent you from accidentally touching the sticks, causing damage to the sticks or unintended startup of the aircraft.
+- When the command sticks are not in use (such as during transportation and temporary aircraft standby), we recommend that you remove and store them in the storage slots.
+This can prevent you from accidentally touching the command sticks, causing damage to the sticks or unintended startup of the aircraft. - When storing the sticks, please make sure that they are fully stored in the slots.